-There are two methods of stopping the machine.
+Here are methods of stopping the machine.

-- 1. Once the program is running, pressing the 'STOP' button will cause the machine to finish the stock it is currently working on, move the next stock into the starting position and then stop the motor. - 2.
+- 1. Once the program is running, there are several built in safety emergency stops.
+Pressing the STOP button, any of the digits 0-9, F1, STOP, ACC, ESC, REP, and if the Batch size is 0, BAT will cause the machine to finish the stock it is currently working on, move the next stock into the starting position and then stop the motor.
+This automatically sends you into Idle Mode. - 2.
 If you want to stop the machine while stock is still left in it, simply hold on to the stock in the feed tray.
 After about one second, the machine will automatically stop (since it is no longer seeing any new sheets).
 This is how it also stops when all of the stock in the feed tray is gone.

-3.3 Clearing A Program
+3.3 Changing Programs